Almida de Val

 Almida Winquist de Val (born 12 September 1997) is a Swedish curler from Sundbyberg.
-She currently plays third and is vice skip on Team Isabella Wranå, also known as Team Panthera.
-With this team, she won a gold medal at the 2017 World Junior Curling Championships. de Val has studied engineering at KTH Royal Institute of Technology in Stockholm, where she received her Master's degree in 2021.
+She currently plays third on Team Isabella Wranå.
+With this team, she won a gold medal at the 2017 World Junior Curling Championships.
+Partering with Oskar Eriksson, she is the bronze medalist at 2022 Winter Olympics mixed doubles curling tournament.

+de Val has studied engineering at KTH Royal Institute of Technology in Stockholm, where she received her master's degree in 2021.

 Career

 Juniors

 de Val played in the World Junior Curling Championships in 2014, 2017 and 2018 as a member of Team Isabella Wranå.
 In 2014, her team of Isabella Wranå, Jennie Wåhlin, Elin Lövstrand, and Fanny Sjöberg had a fourth-place finish after they lost in the bronze medal game to Russia. de Val was the alternate on the team but played no games.
 She was back at the event in 2017 as the official second of the team, replacing Lövstrand.
 The team made it all the way to the final and defeated Scotland's Sophie Jackson to win the gold medal, and lost just two round robin games in the process.
 The same team went undefeated the next year in the round robin but ended up losing to Canada's Kaitlyn Jones in the final.
 This team also represented Sweden at the 2017 Winter Universiade, where they took home the bronze medal and again in 2019, winning the gold medal. de Val represented Sweden one more time at the juniors in 2019 as the fourth for Tova Sundberg, who threw third stones.
 They placed sixth.